Lakshya177/Online-Cricket-Live-Score-Web-Application/README.md

 ## 📌 Introduction
 <pre>
 Cricket is one of the most popular sports in the world, and millions of people want to stay updated with live match scores.
 However, not everyone has access to live television or paid streaming services.
-To solve this problem, the Online Cricket Live Score Web Application was developed.
+To solve this problem, the Online Cricket Live
+Score Web Application was developed.

 This project is a web application that provides live cricket scores using an API.
 The system allows users to view live scores without logging in.
-However, to access additional features like match highlights, match history, and future match schedules, users must register and log in.
+However, to access additional features like match highlights, match history, future match schedules, and personalized content, users must register and log in.

-The system has two main users: Audience and Admin.
-The Admin manages match details, while the Audience can view match information.
+The system has two main types of users: Audience and Admin.

-The system also includes a password reset feature using email.
+Admin: Manages match details, upcoming matches, and other system data.
+Audience: Can view match information, scores, and access additional features after logging in.

+Additional features include:

+Password reset via email for secure account recovery Advertisements displayed on the dashboard for users.

 </pre>

 ----